 If you think your house value has changed you may want to instruct a new valuation.
 If you would like to discuss arranging a new valuation you can do so by speaking with us on the telephone numbers below.

-Time to make up your mind
+We give you time to make up your mind

-We will send your paperwork by email (if you applied online) and will also always post this to you.
+We will send your paperwork by e-mail (if you applied online) and will also always post this to you.

 You will then have 14 days to decide if you want to accept.
 To do this you can simply return the paperwork in the post or if you applied by phone/in branch you can also call us.